CristianSandu/SOAP---Beginner/README.md

       this.sortedVector = numbers;
    }
 }
+*1* Output contains only getters and setters.
+*2* This type of classes are called POJO

-Note: according to the Java Bean specification, in addition to getters & setters there must be at least one constructor without arguments.
+*3* according to the Java Bean specification, in addition to getters & setters there must be at least one constructor without arguments.

 ## Instructions